-The most commonly used signal to indicate that you need a rest or that you’re uncomfortable is raising a hand or arm.
+The most common way of showing that you need a rest or that you’re uncomfortable is raising a hand or arm.
 Ask your dentist which side arm is in their field of vision.

 You can work out an alternative rest signal with your dentist, for example if this isn’t possible due to physical difficulties.

-If you have trouble giving the stop signal because you freeze or you don’t want to be a bother, or if you’ve had experiences in the past with a dentist not stopping despite you being in obvious distress.
+You may have trouble giving the stop signal because you freeze or you don’t want to be a bother.
+Or you may have had experiences in the past with a dentist not stopping despite you being in obvious distress.
 If that’s the case for you, visit our lack of control page for more ideas!